-Mario Molina (b.
-1943) was the first to realize that chlorofluorocarbons (CFCs) could destroy ozone.
+Mario Molina (1943–2020) was the first to realize that chlorofluorocarbons (CFCs) could destroy ozone.
 In the two decades following his discovery, he and his mentor became voices alerting the world to the danger of CFCs and ozone depletion.
 Their warnings often fell on deaf ears.
 Once confirmed, however, their findings earned them a Nobel Prize.

 In 1973 Molina, a postdoctoral researcher working in the laboratory of F. Sherwood Rowland at the University of California, Irvine, made an unsettling discovery.
 He had been investigating a class of compounds called chlorofluorocarbons, or CFCs.
 CFCs were used as refrigerants, aerosol sprays, and in making plastic foams.
 Molina wondered what happened to them once they were released into the atmosphere.

 How CFCs Destroy Ozone